14-yama/annals-of-the-world/CONTRIBUTING.md

 - Include a small README or manifest describing source, license, and evidence provenance.

 5a) Relationship verbs (source of truth)
-- Use only verbs listed in `docs/guidelines/relations_vocabulary.md` (Core + Supplementary).
+- You MUST use only verbs listed in `docs/guidelines/relations_vocabulary.md` (Core + Supplementary).
 That file is the single source of truth.
 - To propose a new verb or change semantics/allowed pairs, open an issue titled `Verb Proposal: <VERB>` and include definition, allowed pairs, example triples, and an evidence plan.
 A curator will review and update the vocabulary if accepted.
+- PRs using verbs not defined in the vocabulary will be rejected or asked to normalize before review.

+5b) Governance & decision records
+- You MUST read the governance policy: `docs/governance/GOVERNANCE.md`.
+- All accepted changes MUST be logged in `docs/governance/audit_log.md` with date, category, rationale, and touched files.
+If your PR triggers a governance change, include the draft audit entry in the PR description; maintainers will finalize it on merge.

+Pre-PR compliance checklist
+- [ ] All relationship labels are present in `relations_vocabulary.md`.
+- [ ] If proposing a new/changed verb, there is a linked `Verb Proposal: <VERB>` issue.
+- [ ] If governance docs (vocabulary/matrix/schema/cluster semantics) are changed, a matching entry is added to `docs/governance/audit_log.md`.
+- [ ] Audit queries pass locally or have a rationale for exceptions.

 6) Audits and dry-runs
 - Use `scripts/run_audits.py` to run QA queries before publishing seed data.
 When possible, run with a test/dry-run Neo4j instance.